Seattle, July 2018

 Big picture: taking a mass of data and turning it into maps and charts that you can use to understand a problem space and make better choices about it.

 Nuts and bolts: I have lots of experience with—and take a perverse pleasure in—imposing order on the messiest of data.
-I’m also good at automating data import and management processes so we can all stop doing the tedious work by hand and focus on what it all means.
+I’m also good at automating data import and management processes so we can all stop doing the tedious work by hand and focus on analysis & meaning.

 I am drawn to

-It’s important to me to work on things that promote sustainability in a thoroughly humanistic sense: making life better for people alive today without making worse for those in the future.
+It’s important to me to work on things that promote sustainability in a thoroughly humanistic sense: making life better for people alive today without borrowing from the future.
 There are many ways that can work, but if your project doesn’t make the world a better place in at least some small way I don’t want to hear about it.

 Some current projects

 - Data import, analysis and visualisation for FINclusionLab, a global financial inclusion project.

 - Automated data import pipeline for HazardReady’s disaster preparedness websites.

 - Built most of the software for DR-i-VE Decisions, a virtual environment that lets you explore urban systems and the impact of potential development on them.